“Change might not be fast and it isn’t always easy. But with time and effort, almost any habit can be reshaped.”

 Habits Allow Us To Be Efficient

 Once formed, habits allow us to do things automatically in everyday life.
-Our practices form through repeated actions that may come with rewards.
+Our practices begin through repeated actions that may come with rewards.

-According to Johns Hopkins University Professor Susan Courtney, our brains release dopamine, facilitating the building of connections between brain cells.
+According to Johns Hopkins University Professor Susan Courtney, our brains release dopamine, facilitating connections between brain cells.

 Courtney says you have to activate a different part of the brain (prefrontal cortex) to override those habitual tendencies to break a bad habit.
 However, the prefrontal cortex is easily distracted and doesn’t work well when tired or stressed.
 She explains that that part of the brain is vulnerable.
 When stressed, those habits that are hardwired into the other parts of the brain automatically take over.

 Breaking Bad Habits

 We can break or curb bad habits by overwriting the old ones in your brain.
-Set up physical reminders, change patterns you want to break, or even hide things.
+Set up physical reminders, change patterns you want to die, or even hide things.
 Putting cookies away in a different place or hiding credit cards may work.
 Going shopping with only cash will slow unnecessary spending.

 Habits May Exceed Your Goal

 Goals may limit you, whereas good habits may allow us to go beyond our targets.
 I am at fault for setting 30 minutes as my time on the treadmill and jumping off.
 Limiting the time happened because I had to make a call or go to work.
-However, once I took away the time limit, whether, on the treadmill or outdoors, I found more energy to go further.
+However, once I took away the time limit on the treadmill or outdoors, I found more energy to go further.

 Repetitious nature allows us to fulfill our goals more quickly.
 It may mean going on the treadmill every day at a particular hour, reading at a specific time in the evening, or going shopping without credit cards.

 Many of us borrow too much by putting everything on our credit cards.
 We are often surprised by how fast our debt balances grow.
 Saying you will reduce your debt to zero is a great goal but may be difficult and too far away.